 I hated seeing the grief in his eyes.
 I immediately tried to comfort him.
 “I can tell by the photo that she loved you a lot.”

-He must have sensed my nerves.
-Stopping to kiss me in the hall and whispering don’t worry in my ear.
+Axle must have sensed my nerves, stopping to kiss me in the hall and whispering "Don’t worry." in my ear.

 Nothing had ever mattered to me this much before.
-Hell, I didn’t even care if my real parents liked me, but it was really important to me that Axel’s parents liked me.
+Hell, I didn’t even care if my real parents liked me, but it was really important to me that Axel’s parents did.

-I walked behind Axel as he led me into the kitchen.
+I walked behind him as he led me into the kitchen.
 I felt as if I was being put on show as all eyes landed on me, and I swear for a good few seconds I forgot how to breathe.
-His mom, a cheerful looking woman, whose age I couldn't determine, was sitting at a long rustic wooden kitchen table.
-Her long blonde curly hair fell past her broad shoulders.
-She had bright blue eyes just like Axel, but despite her kind smile, she was sitting at that kitchen table watching me with keen interest.
+His mom, a cheerful-looking woman, whose age I couldn't determine, was sitting at a long rustic wooden table.
+Her blonde curly hair fell past her broad shoulders.
+She had bright blue eyes just like Axel, but despite her kind smile, she was sitting at that table watching me with like a hawk.

 His dad, a well-built guy with greying hair and blue eyes, looked up from reading the sports pages of the paper and shot Axel a wink.
 It looked like some sort of guy-code the way I saw Axel's face flush red.
 His blush spread all the way across his face and reached his ears.
 He tucked his fingers in his pockets and hunched his shoulders.
 I could imagine the wink put into words: 'Congratulations, son, on losing your virginity.'

-It was hard to miss the three similar looking women sitting around the worn, wooden table eyeing me like hawks.
-They all had the same blonde hair but cut into different styles, all three had the same vivid blue eyes.
+It was hard to miss the three similar-looking women sitting around the table eyeing me like vultures They all had the same blonde hair but cut into different styles.
+All three had the same vivid blue eyes.
 From what I could make out from the family photos, they were Axel's older sisters.
-I don’t know why but the way each set of female eyes pierced into me it made me feel intimidated and pinned to the spot.
+I don’t know why, but the way each set of female eyes pierced into me made me feel intimidated and pinned to the spot.

 I smiled my best-forced smile, to the point where my cheeks were aching.
 There were an awkward few moments as we all mumbled hello.
 I watched Axel's mom’s eyes searching my neck for his mating mark.
 As soon as her eyes landed on it, I saw them widen.

-“You’re really pretty, isn’t she Brian?
+“She's really pretty, isn’t she, Brian?
 You two will need to sign the newly mates register.”
 She nudged her husband.
-“Won’t they Brian.”
+“Won’t they, Brian.”